sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 # Structural-Based Testing

-In a previous chapter, we discussed how to test software using requirements as the main artefact for guidance.
+In a previous chapter, we discussed how to test software using requirements as the main element to guide the testing.
-In this chapter, we will use a different source of information to create tests: the source code itself.
+In this chapter, we will use the source code itself as a source of information to create tests.
-We can call the set of techniques that use the structure of the source code as a way to guide the testing, **structural-based testing** techniques.
+We call the set of techniques that use the structure of the source code as a way to guide the testing **structural-based testing** techniques.

-Understanding structural-based testing techniques boils down to understand the different coverage criteria.
-These coverage criteria are highly related to test coverage, a concept that many developers know.
+Understanding structural-based testing techniques means understanding the different *coverage criteria*.
+These coverage criteria relate closely to *test coverage*, a concept that many developers know.

 By test coverage, we mean the amount (or percentage) of production code that is exercised by the tests.

 We will cover the following coverage criteria: